mstksg/inCode/copy/entries/control-intro.md

 First problem.
-With a hamster actually inside the elevator, the whole thing is heavier, and a 3% open valve just doesn't cut it anymore to get it up even one storey.
+With a hamster actually inside the elevator, the whole thing is heavier, and a 3% open valve just doesn't cut it anymore to get it up even one story.
 You find out that have to crank it up to 5%.
 Second floor now takes a 20% opened valve.

 This is a disaster!
 Not only is your valued guest disappointed, this fiasco has also rendered the entire first table useless.
 You might try to change my table to account for one hamster.
-But what if your guest takes along also the Mrs. as well?
+But what if your guest takes along also the missus as well?
 Should we keep two tables -- one for a one-hamster car, and one for a two-hamster car?

 But we musn't stereotype --- hamsters all have different weights.
 And what if the guests had luggage?
 Maybe we can measure the luggage, and create a new